Jeremy Le-Tran

 Whoever has context prototypes

-3 steps.
 Context stays in one head.
-Arrows are stronger, not weaker.
+Consult, don't delegate.

 Diagram 02